Illinois

 When he left office after four years in January 2019, Governor Bruce Rauner had granted 110 pardons and denied more than 2500 applications, a less generous pardoning policy than his predecessor Pat Quinn, but one that left no backlog of cases for his successor J.B.
 Pritzker.
 Two years earlier he had eliminated a backlog of pardon cases dating back to Governor Blagojevich’s tenure.
 See Gregory Platt, Rauner clears clemency backlog, approves just 3 percent of petitions, http://www.chicagotribune.com/news/ct-rauner-clemency-backlog-denials-met-20161212-story.html.

-Pardon was given a role under Illinois’s 2019 marijuana legalization act, HB1438, for expungement of marijuana misdemeanor convictions.
+Pardon was given a role under Illinois’s 2019 cannabis legalization act, HB1438, for expungement of “minor cannabis” convictions.
 See Ill.
 Comp.
 Stat.
 Ann.
-2630/5.2.
-See below for a description of the three-tiered process, whereby non-conviction records were automatically expunged by the State police; less serious misdemeanors were identified by the State police and sent to the Prisoner Review Board for processing and submission to the governor; and those with more serious cannabis convictions required to petition the court.
-In December 2019, Governor Pritzker pardoned 11,017 misdemeanor convictions that had been identified by the State police as eligible for expungement under the new law.
+2630/5.2(i).
+See below for a description of the three-tiered process, whereby non-conviction records of “minor cannabis offense” were automatically expunged by the Illinois State Police and law enforcement agencies; convictions for “minor cannabis offenses” were identified by the State police and sent to the Prisoner Review Board for processing and submission to the governor for a pardon authorizing expungement; and other eligible cannabis convictions were expungeable only upon petition to the court.
+In December 2019, Governor Pritzker pardoned 11,017 convictions that had been identified by the State police as eligible for expungement under the new law.
 See https://www.upi.com/Top_News/US/2019/12/31/Illinois-governor-grants-11000-pardons-for-low-level-cannabis-convictions/3581577849769/.

 Contact